7.3.3 – Procedure – Purchasing Cards

 - Merchant category blocking.

 Subpart C: Delegation of Authority.
 Each cardholder must be specifically delegated the authority to obligate the college to a specific dollar limit of the purchasing card.
-This delegation must be on the MnSCU Delegation of Authority form and approved by the president.
+This delegation must be on the Minnesota State Delegation of Authority form and approved by the College President.

 Part 5: Authorized Card Use